Modern apartment or condo building with balconies and skylights surrounded by trees.

 • Increase occupancy rates: One of the biggest challenges for landlords is finding reliable tenants to fill their units.
 Since rent-controlled properties are in high demand, landlords will likely enjoy a higher occupancy rate each year.

-• Reduce eviction rates: Landlords often must evict tenants who can’t afford their rent, replacing them with new renters and making it harder for the former tenants to secure safe housing in the future.
+• Reduce eviction rates: Landlords may have to end tenancies for different reasons, such as if the tenants can’t afford their rent.
+This can make it difficult for the former tenants to secure safe housing in the future.
 Rent control protections reduce eviction rates, making renters more likely to find a new home if they ever need to move.

 The Cons Of Rent-Controlled Apartments And Rentals